 In this final paint correction step, we polish or “jewel” the paint.
 This is done in order to improve the gloss and clarity of the paint.
 We use a finishing foam pad with a fine polish, paired with a dual action polisher, working a panel at a time.
 After the final polish is complete, we then reinspect the paint, ensuring no polishing residue remains.
 This will result in what is known as your "Last Stage Product" , or LSP for short.

 Protection "Last Stage Product"

 In this stage, we attempt to put a form of protection on your freshly corrected paint.
-These range from 30 day protection sealants, to 5 year ceramic coatings.
+These range from 30 day protection sealants, to lifetime ceramic coatings.
+Whatever your needs, you will always leave with some form of protection.
 Depending on customer needs, and budget, we proceed to apply protection to all exterior painted panels.
 After the protection is applied, the vehicle is then pulled outside for a thorough inspection.
 Depending on the sealant, the vehicle may have to be kept indoors for the coating to cure.

 The vehicle is now ready for pickup!

 Total work time can vary from 8 hours to 30+ hours, depending on paint condition.
 The 3-stage process usually brings your paint to 95% it's full potential.
 This process can vary!